• Church planting centers in Ethiopia

 Continue

-Donations may be sent to Old Road Mennonite Church, 5795 Old Philadelphia Pike, Gap, PA 17527, along with a note designating it for Nancy and Michael Hostetter.
+Donations may be sent to Old Road Mennonite Church, 5795 Old Philadelphia Pike, Gap, PA 17527, along with a note designating it for the ministry of Nancy and Michael Hostetter.

 $0.00 Buy product